 LONDONDERRY — The ponytails were tied and the cutting was about to begin.

-Those waiting to have their hair cut were flanked by friends and family members.
+One hundred and seventy-six donors waiting to have their hair cut were flanked by friends and family members.
 Many had stories about why they were donating, including supporting friends and family members who are battling the disease.

 Londonderry High teacher and event organizer Steve Juster said the rally was to celebrate the program’s “angels” while sharing stories of survival and hope.